 Mortgage tax deductions in the Netherlands

-Some other tax deductible expenses are costs for the National Mortgage Guarantee, registration at the land registry (“Kadaster”), interest paid during construction, and the penalty interest when refinancing an existing mortgage.
+Some other tax deductible expenses are costs for the National Mortgage Guarantee, registration at the land registry (Kadaster in Dutch), interest paid during construction, and the penalty interest when refinancing an existing mortgage.
 However, the bank guarantee costs are not deductible.

 Dutch taxation on house value

 Any increase in the value of your house is tax-free, as there is no capital gains tax.
-However, Jan Thomas advises that “if you decide to move to a new home and you sell the current house for a higher amount than the total mortgage, I recommend that you use that added value to buy the new house – otherwise you are not eligible for tax deductions on the extra amount.”
+However, if you decide to move to a new home and you sell the current house for a higher amount than the total mortgage, it is recommended that you use that added value to buy the new house – otherwise you are not eligible for tax deductions on the extra amount.

 Tax consideration for expat home-buyers